 - Horizontal Scaling.
 This enables you to add identical containers to scale out.
 Run what you need when you need it, reduce resource costs, and boost your return on investment (ROI).

-From simplifying operations and quickly applying security patches and updates to improving developer productivity and enhancing security, cloud containers can help your organization achieve a variety of mission-critical goals.
+From simplifying operations to quickly applying security patches and updates to improving developer productivity and enhancing security, cloud containers can help your organization achieve a variety of mission-critical goals.